localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 S3 will return the above file content only for HTTP 4XX error codes.
 Some browsers might choose to display their custom error message if a user tries to access a resource that does not exist.
 In this case, browsers might ignore the above error document.
 With the initial setup complete, we can now move on to creating a static website using S3 via `awslocal`, LocalStack's wrapper for the AWS CLI.

-## Creating a static website using S3
+## Hosting a static website using S3

 To create a static website using S3, we need to create a bucket, enable static website hosting, and upload the files to the bucket.
 We will use the `awslocal` CLI for these operations.
 Let us navigate to the root directory of our project and create a bucket named `testwebsite` using LocalStack's S3 API: